What are unallocated balances?

 Unallocated balances already exist for the supplier

-The invoices you want to pay are included in a payment run
+The invoices you want to pay are visible in the Supplier invoices page

 Important: Dext Payments is only available for Xero-integrated UK clients.